 If you look at a black woman with a curly hair texture, you'll notice that her hair naturally grows upward and outward, but a lot of people don't realize that, especially some employers.

-Even with minimal education on black hair, some employers are still not feeling black women rocking afros, because they see the style as "political," "faddish," or "exaggerated."
+Even with minimal education on black hair, some employers still do not feel black women rocking afros, because they see the style as "political," "faddish," or "exaggerated."
 For instance, back in 2007, a Glamour Magazine editor, who offered some workplace dress code dos and don'ts to a group of black women lawyers, caused a firestorm when she told the group that wearing afros in the workplace was a "big no-no." Lawyer Magazine reported,

 An Afro.
 A real no-no, announced the 'Glamour' editor to the 40 or so lawyers in the room.
 As for dreadlocks: How truly dreadful!
 The style maven said it was 'shocking' that some people still think it 'appropriate' to wear those hairstyles at the office.
 'No offense,' she sniffed, but those 'political' hairstyles really have to go.